DB001119/DB001119/README.md

 ### 🌱 Mindset & Mission:
 - Learning **by doing** > learning by memorizing
-- Focused on building a **calm, capable, creative** tech career
-- Striving for balance between tech, health, and happiness
 - 💬 Favorite quote:
-  > “Life is all about not knowing and then doing something anyways.
+  > “Life is all about not knowing and then doing something about it anyways.
 All of life is like this.
 It never changes.” — *Mark Manson*

 ---

-### 🏏 Outside Tech:
+### 🏏 Outside Tech :
 - Passionate about cricket: batting, fielding, game sense
-- Currently healing from a thumb injury (offseason grind mode)
 - Consistent gym work, stretching, and meditation practice

 ---